Da-Buche/skill-best-practices/README.md

 ### Prefix unused variables with underscores.

 Prefixing a variable with '_' is the standard syntax to declare it unused.
-It is usual to define functions that must accept unused arguments.
+It is common to define functions that must accept unused arguments.

 > [!TIP]
+>
 > Unused variables will decrease Lint score, unless they have '_' prefix.

 For instance: